kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 [guice]: http://code.google.com/p/google-guice/ "Google Guice"

-The primary actors in the Data module are _entities_, _dataset repositories_, _datasets_, dataset _readers_ and _writers_, and _metadata providers_.
-Most of
+The primary actors in the Data module are _entities_, _dataset repositories_, _datasets_, dataset _readers_, _writers_ and _accessors_, and _metadata providers_.
+Most
-these objects are interfaces, permitting multiple implementations, each with different functionality.
+of these objects are interfaces, permitting multiple implementations, each with different functionality.
 The current release contains an implementation of each of these components for the Hadoop FileSystem abstraction (found in the `com.cloudera.cdk.data.filesystem` package), for HCatalog and Hive (found in the